-Figures: images are required - color or monochrome in RGB color mode.
-Please, set the resolution of images destined for web pages to 72dpi, and save images in .jpg or .png format only.
+Figures: images are required-color or monochrome in RGB color mode.
+Please, set the resolution of images destined for web pages to 72dpi, and save images in jpg or png format only.
 Resolution: between 1500 and 2500 pixels wide.
 Don't enlarge a small image to avoid pixelated images.
 The related images to incorporate into your paper should have permission from the image owner or use pictures in the public domain.
 You can choose royalty-free photos with a Creative Commons or similar license.
 Otherwise, you can create some images of your own.
-The editorial team will evaluate the images, and choose the most appropriate.
+The editorial team will evaluate the images and choose the most appropriate.
+The author is responsible for the images used in the article, attending to the recommendations indicated in this guide, besides using the image under Creative Commons Attribution License (CC BY-NC-SA 4.0).